Oscar18Guzman/head-first-java-cliffsnotes-example/chapter-3-Know-your-variables/README.md

 b = c;

 Assign the value of variable c to variable b.
 The bits inside variable c are copied, and the new copy is stuffed into variable b.
 Both variables hold identical values.
 Both b and c refer to the same object.
-Object 1 is abandoned and eligible for Garbage Collection(GC).
+Object 1 is abandoned and eligible for Garbage Collection (GC).

 c = null;

 Assign the value `null` to variable c.
-This makes c a null reference, meaning it doesnt refer to anything.
+This makes c a null reference, meaning it dose not refer to anything.
 But it's still a reference variable, and another Book object can still be assigned to it.
 Object 2 still has an active reference (b), and as long as it does, the object is not eligible for GC.

 ### Arrays

-#### 1
+#### 1:
 Declare an int array variable.
 An array variable is a remote control to an array object. int[] nums;

-#### 2
+#### 2:
 Create a new int array with a length of 7, and assign it to the previously declared int[] variable nums nums = new int[7];

-#### 3
+#### 3:
 Give each element in the array an int value.
 Remember, elements in an int array are just int variables

 7 int variables